Bubble Wrap Painting

 - Prepare your paint in pots or pallets and place your bubble wrap down with the bubbles facing up.

-Alternative learning opportunities:
+Alternative learning opportunities with

 - Wrap and sellotape some bubble wrap around a rolling pin (the small play dough ones will work).
 Squirt different coloured paint on to some paper.
 Roll along the paper to make your own unique wrapping paper.